essmehdi/flow/README.md

 ![](screenshots/1.png)

 A utility application to automatically organize and keep track of your downloads designed for GNOME.
-The project is still in early stage with basic functionalities of downloading and sorting.
-This is the main features task list:

-- [x] Basic download (cURL)
-- [x] Auto-sorting based on file extension
-- [ ] Browser extension
-- [ ] Resume a download with a new link
-- [ ] Queues
+This project is still in development.

+This apps aims to be an alternative for Internet Download Manager on Linux.

+This download manager features basic download with cURL, auto-sorting based on file extension and resuming with new link for broken downloads.
+More features are coming.

 ## Browser extension

-In this repository, there is a folder that contains the extension files.
-Currently, it is not bundled to be available in the extensions stores.
-You will have to manually enable it using your browser's developer mode when it is complete.
+For now, it is only available for Firefox.

+You can find the extension for Firefox [here](https://addons.mozilla.org/en-US/firefox/addon/flow-intercepter/).

 ## Building & installing